Massive Tinder Photo Scrape Has Users Upset

 But - morality aside - uploading the scraped images will certainly violate copyright law pretty much everywhere and at least in certain (European) countries it will also violate privacy laws which make it illegal to distribute images without the consent of the depicted persons.
 So, yeah, not cool.

+Tell that to all the people who upload material illegally and the millions who download them illegally.

+Society has spoken and said copyright law is irrelevant.
+These are the consequences.
+Suck it up.

-The dataset appears to be missing (Score:1)
+The dataset appears to be missing (Score:2)

 The article links this as being the dataset "consist[ing] of six downloadable zip files, with four containing around 10,000 profile photos each and two files with sample sets of around 500 images per gender."